-Duties of a deputy and who to tell
+Duties of a deputy and limits to a deputy's powers

-If you are thinking of becoming a deputy for a person with dementia, it is important to consider the continuing responsibilities involved.
-Outlined are the many tasks and responsibilities that you will be taking on.
+If you are thinking of becoming a deputy for a person with dementia, it is important to consider the responsibilities involved.
+You will be taking on many duties, which this page will tell you about.

 - Deputies and dementia - frequently asked questions